dvreeze/ocp-java-17-learning/doc/chapter09-collections-and-generics.md

 in order to determine that method signatures differ.

-Regarding *(instance) method overriding*, the requirement that parent and child class/interface must have the *same method signature* means that *parameterized types* must be exactly the same, including the type parameters/arguments.
+Regarding *(instance) method overriding*, the requirement that parent and child class/interface must have the *same method signature* means that *parameterized types* must be exactly the same, including the type arguments.
 The requirement of *covariant return types* is met by type `List<CharSequence>` in the parent type and `ArrayList<CharSequence>` in the child type, but not by `List<CharSequence>` in the parent type and `List<String>` in the child type.